jansoromeo/netAssemblies-matlab/plotFigureUsingClass/PlotFigureCom/for_testing/readme.txt

               distrib directory or in
               <mcr_root>*\toolbox\dotnetbuilder\bin\win64\v4.0

-PlotFigureComp_overview.html - HTML overview documentation file for the generated
+PlotFigureCom_overview.html - HTML overview documentation file for the generated
                               component.
 It contains the requirements for accessing the component and for generating arguments using the MWArray class hierarchy.

-PlotFigureComp.xml - This file contains the code comments for the PlotFigureComp
+PlotFigureCom.xml - This file contains the code comments for the PlotFigureCom component
-                               component classes and methods.
-Using a third party documentation tool, this file can be combined with either or both of the previous files to generate online documentation for the PlotFigureComp component.
+                              classes and methods.
+Using a third party documentation tool, this file can be combined with either or both of the previous files to generate online documentation for the PlotFigureCom component.

 3. Resources